attoassi/Host-a-Static-HTML-Web-Application-on-AWS/README.md

 ### Step-by-Step Guide

-Follow these steps to deploy your static website on AWS:
+Follow these steps to deploy your static webapp on AWS:

 1. **Configuring Virtual Private Cloud (VPC)**:
    - Set up a VPC with public and private subnets across different availability zones (AZs) for fault tolerance and scalability.